The 2023 Tony Award Winners Vs My Predictions

 Notable omissions were Laura Linney in MTC’s Summer 1976, even as co-star Jessica Hecht was nominated, LaTanya Richardson Jackson failed to be nominated for directing the revival of August Wilson’s The Piano Lesson, and Oscar Isaac and Rachel Brosnahan did not get recognized for their work in the late arriving The Sign in Sidney Brustein’s Window.

-Below is the full list of nominations, supplied by the Tonys:
+Below is the full list of winners (🏆), my predictions, and all of the nominations supplied by the Tonys:

 Here’s my best guess.